simonstearn1/easy_gen/README.md

 - Creates '/app/domain' directory if it doesnt exist.
 - Installs new application domain class in '/app/domain' with the name 'ApplicationNull' in file '/app/domain/application_null.rb.'
-- Installs new domain class in '/app/domain' with the class name 'NullModelname' in the file /app/domain/null_modelname.rb.
+- Installs new domain class in '/app/domain' with the class name 'ModelnameNull' in the file /app/domain/modelname_null.rb.
 This will inherit from /app/domain/application_null.rb.'
 - Creates '/test/domain' directory if it doesnt exist.
-- Installs new test class in '/test/domain' with the name 'ServiceClassNameTest' in the file '/test/domain/null_modelname_test.rb'.
+- Installs new test class in '/test/domain' with the name 'ModelnameNullTest' in the file '/test/domain/modelname_null_test.rb'.

 ** Nothing clever - just saves a bit of typing